kawasthi04/LeetCodeDaily/README.md

 ## Background

 My friends and I started with a basic spreadsheet to track our LeetCode progress and for mutual accountability.
-This quickly became kind of cumbersome, leading to the creation of the LeetCodeDaily (aka LCD) site.
+This quickly became kind of cumbersome, leading to the creation of LeetCodeDaily.
 Still in the development stage, but on its way to deployment :)

 Having some previous experience with Flask, I decided to build this application using the same framework.
 In the future, I may consider porting it to a more modern framework like Next.js or Node.js.